Cray-HPE/docs-csm/operations/network/management_network/README.md

 unavailable, this step can be temporarily skipped.
 Any automated tests that depend on the switch credentials being in Vault will fail until they are added.

-First, write the switch admin password to the `SW_ADMIN_PASSWORD` variable if it isn't already set.
+First, write the switch admin password to the `SW_ADMIN_PASSWORD` variable if it is not already set.

 ```bash